Don’t Be Left Behind. Keep Up With THE HERD!

 Caregiver Monthly Zoom Support Group

-This is a new service for caregivers.
-The next monthly meeting will take place June 16th at 6 pm PST/9 pm EST. The IAES Caregiver Support Group takes place the 2nd Thursday of each month.
-This is a ‘safe space’ where caregivers can build relationships/friendships with others who are “walking that walk”, share/vent and receive the support and direction they so richly deserve.
+The next monthly meeting will take place on June 8th at 6 pm PST/9 pm EST. The IAES Caregiver Support Group takes place on the 2nd Thursday of each month.
+This is a ‘safe space’ where caregivers can build relationships/friendships with others who are “walking that walk”, share/vent, and receive the support and direction they so richly deserve.

 AE Caregivers have a variety of unique challenges that are different from the AE Warrior’s.
 Often they feel alone and need to be able to share their concerns with others who are on that same journey.
 Sometimes hearing a chorus of ‘Me Too!’ can have great healing power of its own.
 Additionally, some of you may qualify for services you are unaware of that could assist or solve a challenge you (or your loved one) are having.
 As topics are discussed, your hostess, Mari Davis, will direct you to available solutions, services and supports.

-The next monthly #AETuesdayTries zoom meet-up will take place June 28th, and will always be the last Tuesday of each month.
+The next monthly #AETuesdayTries Zoom meet-up will take place on May 30th, and will always be the last Tuesday of each month.

 “Tuesday Tries” addresses the emotional support and rehabilitation AE patients and caregivers require in recovering from autoimmune encephalitis by building your resilience.
 The program utilizes science-based exercises from the work of PERMA; Seligman, 2012.